 Stretching before a session is great for keeping the muscles flexible for better ranges of motion and it helps reduce the risk on joints and the muscles themselves.
-Not only that when doing stretches before a session it’s like a moment of zen to be relaxed and calm.
+Not only that, but doing stretches before a session gives you a moment of zen to be relaxed and calm.

 Stretching is also a great way to finish a workout and help you on the way to recovery — we all know that first session back is going to leave us a little sore.